 The key steps to take care of a baby box turtle include providing a healthy diet, adequate enclosure, moist and humid environment, the right temperature, and proper lighting.

 Taking care of a baby box turtle is much easier than caring for some other uncommon pets.
 If you want to get a different species of turtle, you should check out my more general article on caring for a baby turtle.

 Feeding your baby box turtle a healthy and balanced diet is an obvious necessity when considering your little one’s well-being.
 Their diet should ensure that all the nutrients your baby box turtle needs for growth and development are present.

 You should feed your baby box turtle daily.
 I would recommend feeding them a mix of insects/pellets and vegetables.
 You can also feed them fruit on a weekly basis.
 You can see which kind in my guide on what fruits and vegetables you can feed a box turtle.

 My favorite food for box turtles is the Fluker’s Buffet Blend Box Turtle Food.
 It contains a mixture of fruits, vegetables, and mealworms.

 To get a more in depth guide on how much to feed your baby box turtle, you should check out my article on how much to feed a turtle?

 This diet should cover all the vitamins, minerals, and proteins needed for their development.
 Adjust their diet according to their health, age, and activity level.
 Just make sure that you don’t overfeed or underfeed your baby box turtle.

 Indoor or outdoors enclosure

 If you do put them in an inside turtle tank enclosure, I would recommend a size of at least 50 gallons.
-Make sure you include a lot of substrate in your tank.
+If you’re looking for cheap options, check out my article on cheap turtle tanks.